 Getting divorced doesn’t need to be a contentious process.
 It can also be a collaborative process through which the spouses work together to reach an amicable resolution.
-In fact, there is a specific type of divorce—called a collaborative law divorce—that is designed to help to divorce spouses make informed decisions and avoid the costs of going to court.
+In fact, there is a specific type of divorce—called a collaborative law divorce—that is designed to help divorced spouses make informed decisions and avoid the costs of going to court.

 3 Key Elements of a Collaborative Law Divorce in Arizona